renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ### Update development tools

-Finally update development tools like Prettier, ESLint, TSLint, Cypress, and so on.
+Finally, update development tools like Prettier, ESLint, TSLint, Cypress, and so on.

 ### Improve the human side